 You don’t need to be a sports fan to pitch to Only A Game, but you should be an experienced narrative-style radio reporter with excellent writing and technical skills and a conversational delivery style.

 We use sports as a lens to tell stories about the world we all live in.
 Our features are plot-driven.
 We are not looking for game reports or team profiles.
-If it’s the kind of thing you’re likely to hear about on a traditional sports program, it’s not going to work for Only A Game.
+Many of our listeners don't consider themselves to be sports fans.
+Ideally, all of our stories should lead to an idea or insight that resonates beyond the world of sports.

 Some examples of stories that work for us…